 Another major source of confusion about colors are color names themselves.
 It is not so much that the names for colors on the color wheel that are the source of this confusion, but rather the names for the thousands of other colors that are produced by inter-mixing the main twelve and also their tints, shades or tones.

-I remember a time when I was working on a color scheme with one of my painting clients.
-We were discussing an exterior wall color, which the client was leaning toward, when I mentioned that the wall color would look better, with her roof tile, if we used something with a bit of red.
+I remember a time when I was working on a color scheme with one of my clients.
+We were discussing her exterior wall color when I mentioned that the paint color. she was leaning toward using, would look better with her tile roof if it was a bit redder.
 She would not hear of it.
 She told me that she did not like red and wanted no part of it on her home.
-It was not until I showed her a sample of the color that I had in mind when she agreed that it was a better choice.
-She was still a bit confused though as to why I was calling red what looked to her like an “off white”.
-Yes, I guess you could have called that color “off white”, but this name would also apply to dozens of colors that I could produce by mixing white with various combinations of no more than the three primary colors.
-(Actually the umber of off-whites that can thus be produced is virtually limitless,)
+It was not until I showed her a sample of color that I had in mind when she agreed that it was a better choice.
+She was still confused though as to why I was calling red what looked to her just like your basic off-white.
+Yes, you could have called that color “off white”, but this name would have also applied to dozens of colors that I could produce by inter-mixing white with various combinations of no more than the three primary colors.
+(Actually the number of off-whites that can thus be produced is virtually limitless,)